Physics

 Mr M J English joined LRGS from Bedford Modern School where he taught Physics for seven years.
 Earlier in Canada he was involved in Positron Emission Tomography (PET) research.
 Initially he obtained a BSc in Physiology from King's College, London followed by a BSc in Physics and an MSc in Medical Radiation Physics, both from McGill University, Canada.

 Dr D R Rowe joined LRGS in 1994, after completing a PhD at Lancaster University.
-He is Assistant Head (Information and Systems) and Senior Housemaster of School House.
+He is Assistant Head (Information and Systems).
 He is the officer in charge of the Army Section of the CCF and teaches Physics to all year groups.
 He is the Science Coordinator with responsibility for the Primary School Science programme.

 Dr A Shawcross joined LRGS in September 2004, having spent three years teaching physics at Dallam School.
-He teaches physics to all year groups and is Housemaster of Frankland House.
-He enjoys rock climbing and other adventurous activities.
+He teaches physics to all year groups, he manages the school's Duke of Edinburgh Award scheme and he runs the annual Year 7 residential trip.
+Dr Shawcross also enjoys rock climbing and other adventurous activities.

 Email Physics Department staff